MITLibraries/mitlib-wp-network/README.md

 * Environment variables are managed with [Dotenv](https://github.com/vlucas/phpdotenv).
 * Enhanced security (separated web root and secure passwords with [wp-password-bcrypt](https://github.com/roots/wp-password-bcrypt))

+## Required environment and secrets

+### Environment variables

+This section TBD (see legacy section below)

+### Github secrets

+For our CI workflow, we have defined the following variables.
+All values are available in our shared LastPass account.

+- `DEPLOY_SSH_KNOWN_HOSTS` The known_hosts file to allow GitHubs' CI to trust the Pantheon git server.
+- `DEPLOY_SSH_PRIVATE_KEY` The private key (with blank passphrase) used to connect to Pantheon's git server.
+The public key is added to your personal settings within Pantheon.
+- `PANTHEON_REPOSITORY` The SSH-format address of the git repository in Pantheon.

 ---
 **The sections below were included in the original Readme, and I'm not sure whether they are still useful in this context.**